ndarci/pomidaq-timelapse/README.md

 ### Base WSL

 Before downloading PoMiDAQ, you need to have a Linux operating system running on your computer.
-You can do this either with WSL or by dual-booting (I used WSL).
+You can do this either with Windows Subsystem for Linux (WSL) or by dual-booting (I used WSL).

 WSL will run a Linux operating system inside your Windows machine, installing the new filesystem at ```/```, your computer's "root."
 You can access your Linux files from Windows and vice versa.

 To set up WSL, follow the instructions here: https://learn.microsoft.com/en-us/windows/wsl/install

 * I installed Ubuntu 22.04.3 LTS
 * Verify that you are running WSL2.
-There are instructions in the above link on how to check, and upgrade if WSL1 if needed.
+There are instructions in the above link on how to check, and upgrade from WSL1 if needed.

 Once everything is installed, make sure the installation has worked by opening Powershell as administrator and typing ```wsl``` or ```bash```.
 You should see a new command prompt appear that ends in ```$```.
 From now on, use either of these commands to launch WSL from Powershell.